Polish judges under 'political control', watchdog warns

 But Poland's deputy justice minister, Sebastian Kaleta, defended the new system as being more like the one in France and accused government-critical judges of "trying to create anarchy".

-Poland, last week, also drifted further from its EU peers by refusing to sign up to CO2 reduction targets.
+Poland, last week, also drifted from its EU peers by refusing to sign up to CO2 reduction targets.

 And its right-wing mores will face MEPs' scrutiny in a debate on "hate speech" in Strasbourg on Wednesday, which will look at calls by some conservative Polish NGOs to create "LGBTI-free zones" in Poland.